kskuehn/UWEXP_COVID/README.md

 # Data files included in repository:

+## Anonymized codebook for reviewers.xlsx
+ Codebook used for thematic analysis.
+Will be removed from repository after review to protect confidentiality.

 ## Year2Year.csv:
  Data file used to compare 2019 and 2020 Time 1 responses
   ### Variables included in this file: